protontypes/protonpage/content/en/services/_index.md

 {{< /blocks/section >}}

 {{% blocks/section type="section" color="white" %}}
-## What strategies does a organization need to create economic and successful products based on open technology?
+## What strategies does an organization need to create economic and successful products based on open technology?

 <br>
 &nbsp